oliverlambson/personal-site/web/content/posts/20210105-carbon-guitar.md

 going to use drum brakes.

 Les Pauls and Strats are iconic.
 We love their sound and we want to be like our guitar heroes.
-But, when we know don't have to, why should we inherit their limitations?
+But, when we now don't have to, why should we inherit their limitations?

 ---